iamayushy/pepperfry/README.md

 do try once.

 ## Future Work
-1. Authentication is in progress.
-2. Payment Page Integration is pending.
+1. Payment Page Integration is pending.

 ## That's it do provide your feedback about this site.